StevenACoffman/keyfob/README.md

 + `keyfob list` prints the names of all the added keys, if any.

++ `keyfob vault [name] [profile]` acts as a will act as an [AWS credential helper](https://docs.aws.amazon.com/cli/latest/topic/config-vars.html#sourcing-credentials-from-external-processes) using [AWS Vault](https://github.com/99designs/aws-vault/) and a One Time Password.

-The time-based authentication codes are derived from a hash of the key and the current time, so it is important that the system clock have at least one-minute accuracy.
+The Time-based One Time Password (TOTP) authentication codes are derived from a hash of the key and the current time, so it is important that the system clock have at least one-minute accuracy.